arjunabbu/trial/README.md

 Environment Variables
 Define two environment variables:
 AWS_DEFAULT_REGION: Set the value to ap-south-1 (Mumbai region).
-ECR_REPO_URI: This will be dynamically populated during pipeline execution .
+ECR_REPO_URI: This will be dynamically populated during pipeline execution (explained later).
 Build Spec Configuration
 Create a buildspec.yml file in your project root with the provided content.